Arabs see Gaddafi's death as message to rulers

 The balance of power shifted dramatically against Gaddafi in March after his troops swept across rebel-held territory and threatened to launch a devastating attack on the eastern rebel stronghold of Benghazi.
 A U.N. resolution was passed at the time that prompted NATO to launch air strikes.

-Emad Gad from Egypt's Al-Ahram Centre for Political and Strategic Studies said Gaddafi's death could encourage the international community to be more proactive in other places.
+Emad Gad from Egypt's Al-Ahram Center for Political and Strategic Studies said Gaddafi's death could encourage the international community to be more proactive in other places.

 "It will lead to more pressure by the international community to resolve the conflicts in Syria and Yemen," he said, adding: "It shows that resisting reform will lead to escalating demands from reforms to overthrowing the regime."